 Final Ground Beef and Potatoes Recipe Notes

-The recipe mentions using paper towels to blot excess grease with fattier bacon or ground beef, but you might want to do this regardless to make serving a bit easier.
+The recipe mentions using paper towels to blot excess grease with fattier cuts of ground beef, but you might want to do this regardless to make serving a bit easier.
 There’s meant to be a small amount of moisture remaining in the bottom of the skillet, but it should be minimal.

 If you use a smaller skillet or don’t have an oven-safe skillet, cook the bacon and beef on the stovetop before transferring everything to a baking dish.
 You can find the cast iron skillet and other kitchen equipment I recommend on my Amazon storefront, if you’re interested.

 And I think that’s all you need to know!
 If you have a question about this ground beef and potatoes skillet, leave a comment below or join my Facebook group with more than 10k healthy home cooks that would love to help you out!

 - 20 (500g) Red and Gold Mini Potatoes, thinly sliced

 - 4 slices Center Cut Bacon, cut into thin strips